hahnyuan/LLM-Viewer/README.md

 LLM-Viewer is a powerful tool for visualizing Language and Learning Models (LLMs) and analyzing the performance on different hardware platforms.
 It enables network-wise analysis, considering factors such as peak memory consumption and total inference time cost.
 With LLM-Viewer, you can gain valuable insights into LLM inference and performance optimization.
+You can use LLM-Viewer in a web browser or as a command line interface (CLI) tool.
+The web version provides a user-friendly interface for easy configuration and visualization, you can access it at [LLM-Viewer Web](http://llm-viewer.com).

 ## Workflow